Norristown Slip and Fall Lawyer

 - The victim should report the accident in a formal written complaint to the proprietor and police.
 Copies of the complaint should be kept.

 - Someone should take photos and video of the accident location and the victim’s injuries.
 Close shots should be taken to capture the exact nuances of the surface or object that caused the injury.

 - The victim or a friend should talk to bystanders and other witnesses.
 Anyone who saw the accident should be asked to provide a statement about the conditions that caused the accident.
 The witnesses’ contact information should be obtained.

 - The victim should keep the clothes and shoes they had on that day without washing or mending them; they could be evidence.

 - It is important to maintain a file of all communications, medical records and receipts, fall-related expenses, insurance letters or phone calls, and anything else related to the accident.

 - The victim should stay off social media.
 Anything the victim writes or pictures they post could negatively affect the claim.

 - The victim should not make any statements to or accept any type of offer from the proprietor’s insurer.

-Philadelphia Slip and Fall Accident Lawyers at Anthony C. Gagliano III, P.C.
+Norristown Slip and Fall Accident Lawyers at Anthony C. Gagliano III, P.C.
 Help Injured Victims Recover from Their Accident

 If you were hurt in a slip and fall accident, you may be able to claim damages for your medical bills, lost wages, or other fair compensation.
-The Philadelphia slip and fall accident lawyers at Anthony C. Gagliano III, P.C. can help you build a case supporting your claim that your injuries were the result of someone’s negligence.
+The Norristown slip and fall accident lawyers at Anthony C. Gagliano III, P.C. can help you build a case supporting your claim that your injuries were the result of someone’s negligence.
 Learn more about how we can help by calling 267-861-7100 or visiting our website to set up a free consultation.